The Gambling Law Review: France

 Casinos are allowed only in specific areas in France, subject to a licence by the Ministry of Home Affairs and placed under the authority of that ministry and that of the Ministry of the Budget.
 Casinos are heavily regulated, and the very nature and rules of the games that they are allowed to offer is determined by the public authorities.

 Gaming circles and clubs

 All gaming circles have closed down, except a single one in Paris, and a new form of company called gaming clubs has recently been created under French law.
 Gaming clubs must obtain a specific licence from public authorities and they are allowed to offer even fewer games than casinos, but they are not subject to the specific geographical restrictions applicable to casinos.

 Greyhound racing and cockfight betting

-Greyhound betting is also allowed, but greyhound races are not very popular in France and the audience interested in gambling on such events is quite confidential.
+Greyhound betting is also allowed, but greyhound races are not very popular in France, and the audience interested in gambling on such events is quite small.
 The audience interested in betting on cockfights is even more limited, but the practice remains tolerated as part of a cultural exception specific to very few localities.